 Throughout her undergraduate studies, her involvement with the APHP and her early time spent with Inspire West Virginia as a mentor, Olivia developed a passion for helping those with limited access to resources and education, both in the United States and internationally, and further deepened her passion for protecting the environment.
 She believes that the only true way to help the areas she is passionate about is through education, awareness and changing legislation to reflect these concerns.
 Olivia’s goal is to help each person develop their own passions along with an understanding of how to use their rights, ideas and resources to make a difference in their communities, reach their full potential as an individual and allow each person to experience the fullness of the world that extends beyond our Wild & Wonderful state of West Virginia.

-As a Program Coordinator for Inspire West Virginia, Olivia connects with local partners, recruits and mentors student leaders, and oversees program development.
-In her spare time she enjoys reading, working out, hiking, traveling and spending time with family and friends.
+In her spare time, Olivia enjoys reading, working out, hiking, traveling and spending time with family and friends.